 When no subsequent transits appeared, both were adamant that what they had seen were real.
 The New York Times wrote, "Prof. Swift arrived in town to-night, and in an interview with a reporter stated that he had no more doubt that he discovered Vulcan than that he had been to Colorado."
 In time, Swift was sure that the new photographic technology being used by eclipse-chasers like Pierre Janssen would confirm his discovery.
 When they didn't, Swift was ready to explain that this was not surprising as their photographic emulsions were more sensitive to blue light and not the red color he'd seen Vulcan display.
 "Happily the time is not far distant when the problem can be settled," wrote Swift in 1883, "The great eclipse of 1886 will afford an admirable and comparatively easy opportunity, if rightly managed, to dispel every doubt.....
 Until then let us hold the matter in abeyance.
 My faith in their existence was never stronger than to-day."
-109 with a single planet had already been modified to multiple planets, which in turn became a plethora of planetoids, a belt of debris between Mercury and Venus, and finally nothing more than a simple ring of dust.
-Nothing ever fit, yet still Mercury moved.

-But the eclipse of 1886 revealed nothing about Vulcan, and as the 19th century gave way to the 20th the triumph of Newtonian physics that had led to the discovery of Neptune was now producing nothing but failure.
+But the eclipse of 1886 revealed nothing about Vulcan.
+As the 19th century gave way to the 20th, the triumph of Newtonian physics that had led to the discovery of Neptune was now producing nothing but failure.
 With each eclipse that revealed no sign of the elusive planet, further excuses and refinements were required to explain away Mercury's motion.
-What began
+What began with a single planet had already been modified to multiple planets, which in turn became a plethora of planetoids, a belt of debris between Mercury and Venus, and finally nothing more than a simple ring of dust.
+Nothing ever fit.
+And yet still Mercury moved.

-Maybe the fault was not in our stars but rather our physics?
+Perhaps the fault was not in our stars but rather in our physics?
 The astronomer Asaph Hall, discoverer of Mars' two moons, suggested an unsettling possibility for the first time in the summer of 1894.
 Maybe gravity doesn't work the way we thought?
-112 Is it possible Newton was wrong?
+Is it possible Newton was wrong?
 For scientists, the defining characteristic of our field is the experiment.
 If an experiment's results do not confirm our hypothesis, it is the hypothesis that must change.
-This is an ideal that depends on there being a simple, crucial experiment whose result all involved agree will be the deciding factor of which idea is correct.
+This is an ideal that depends on there being a simple, crucial experiment whose result is agreed upon by all involved to be the deciding factor of which idea is correct.
 The reality is never this simple.
 It is always easier to add an extra parameter to a previously successful theory, than scrap the whole thing and start from scratch: Mercury doesn't move as expected?
 Simple, just keep adding ever tinier planets.
 But the question arises, when do you stop making excuses and look for a new hypothesis?

 Occam's Razor is the supposition that the simplest explanation that fits all the data is usually the correct one.
 Unfortunately, there is rarely any agreement on what explanation is "simplest," and "usually correct" is not the same as "always correct."
 In his book The Structure of Scientific Revolutions, the philosopher Thomas Kuhn explains that science does not progress by a constant stream of crucial experiments where scientists constantly evaluate all of their assumptions and successes with each new experiment.
 Rather, we scientists use the results of previous experiments to build a framework, or paradigm, upon which we hang all of our new experimental results to construct a picture of the universe.
 Based on this picture, scientists think of new experiments to perform and decide how to interpret their results.
 The majority of the time we are simply filling in the missing pieces of a picture we have inherited from those who came before.